Abandoned on a cinema seat

 From one child to an international charity

 The Variety Club members took the decision to oversee the baby’s upbringing and education.
-Mirroring that and where she was found, they named her Catherine Variety Sheridan.
+In recognition of this, they named her Catherine Variety Sheridan.

 The story of baby Catherine was picked up by newspapers all across America.
-Others in showbusiness volunteered their help.
+Other showbusiness people volunteered their help.
 They too wanted to join a ‘Club’ that had done such a wonderful thing as adopting an abandoned baby.

 Clothes and toys flooded in for baby Catherine; far too many for one small child.
-So Variety Club found needy children they could give them to.
+So Variety Club sought out needy children they could give them to.

-From that unexpected beginning has grown one of the greatest children’s charities, helping sick, disabled and disadvantaged children in many countries around the world.
+From this unexpected beginning has grown one of the greatest children’s charities, helping sick, disabled and disadvantaged children in many countries around the world.

 Showbiz traditions run deep in Variety.
 Because the first Annual Dinner and Ball in Pittsburgh in 1928 was staged in a Big Top, the branches have always been referred to as ‘Tents’ and the members are called ‘Barkers.’